DeviationTX/deviation-manual/source/ch_model.rst

    10. **Swash**: Swash Setup
    11. **Fail safe**: Fail-Safe configuration
    12. **Switch assignment**: Assign switch controls
-   13. **Timers**: Timer configuration (See section `Timers (Standard & Advanced GUI)`_)
+   13. **Timers**: Timer configuration (See section :ref:`timers`)
-   14. **Telemetry config**: Configure telemetry alarms (See section `Telemetry config (Standard & Advanced GUI)`_)
+   14. **Telemetry config**: Configure telemetry alarms (See section :ref:`telemetry-config`)
-   15. **Datalog**: Configure telemetry logging (See section `Datalog (Standard & Advanced GUI)`_)
+   15. **Datalog**: Configure telemetry logging (See section :ref:`datalog`)
-   16. **Main page config**: Configure main page display (See section `Main page config (Standard & Advanced GUI)`_)
+   16. **Main page config**: Configure main page display (See section :ref:`main-page-config`)

 .. endif::

+.. _servo-reverse:

 Servo Reverse
 ~~~~~~~~~~~~~

 .. macro:: floatimg images/|target|/ch_model/servo_reverse.png

 The servo reverse page allows quickly setting each channel to work in either normal or reversed mode.
-These settings are equivalent to the ‘Reverse’ setting on the Channel Configuration sub-page of the Mixer menu when using the Advanced GUI (see section `Channel configuration`_)
+These settings are equivalent to the ‘Reverse’ setting on the Channel Configuration sub-page of the Mixer menu when using the Advanced GUI (see section :ref:`channel-config`)

+.. _dual-rate-expo-setting:

 Dual-Rate/Expo setting
 ~~~~~~~~~~~~~~~~~~~~~~

 .. macro:: floatimg images/|target|/ch_model/dualrate.png

 The dual-rate and expo page allows configuration of curves for the Aileron, Rudder, and Elevator channels.
 Up-to 3 rates can be configured for each channel, and either a scaled-linear or exponential curve can be selected for each.
-The number of settings depends on the switch assigned to the dual-rates function on the Switch Assignment page (see `Switch Assignment`_)
+The number of settings depends on the switch assigned to the dual-rates function on the Switch Assignment page (see :ref:`switch-assignment`)

+.. _sub-trim-adjustment:

 Sub-trim Adjustment
 ~~~~~~~~~~~~~~~~~~~

 .. macro:: floatimg images/|target|/ch_model/subtrim.png

 The sub-trim adjust page allows setting the zero-point of the servos for each channel.
-This is equivalent to the ‘Subtrim’ setting on the Channel Configuration sub-page of the Mixer menu when using the Advanced GUI (see `Channel configuration`_).
+This is equivalent to the ‘Subtrim’ setting on the Channel Configuration sub-page of the Mixer menu when using the Advanced GUI (see :ref:`channel-config`).
 Acceptable values range from -50 to +50 in 0.1 increments.

+.. _servo-travel-adjust:

 Servo Travel Adjust
 ~~~~~~~~~~~~~~~~~~~

 .. macro:: floatimg images/|target|/ch_model/travel_adjust.png

 The servo-travel adjust page configures the maximum positive/negative travel of each servo.
-This is equivalent to the ‘Scale+’ and ‘Scale-’ settings on the Channel Configuration sub-page of the Mixer menu when using the Advanced GUI (see `Channel configuration`_).
+This is equivalent to the ‘Scale+’ and ‘Scale-’ settings on the Channel Configuration sub-page of the Mixer menu when using the Advanced GUI (see :ref:`channel-config`).
 Acceptable values for Down are from -175 to -1 and Up values range from +1 to +175.
 The default values are -100 and +100 respectively.

+.. _swash-configuration:

 Swash Configuration
 ~~~~~~~~~~~~~~~~~~~

 The Swash configuration page configures the swash type.
-More information about swash-types can be found in section 10.4 Swash Mixing.
-The settings on this page are equivalent to those on the model configuration page (see `Model setup (Std & Adv GUI)`_), and configuration for both pages is provided below.
+More information about swash-types can be found in section :ref:`swash-mixing`.
+The settings on this page are equivalent to those on the model configuration page (see :ref:`model-setup`), and configuration for both pages is provided below.

 .. image:: images/|target|/ch_model/swashmix.svg
 .. if:: devo8